skellis46/finger-pointing-moon/case-for-support.md

 2. _Proxies:_

 - **Literature and field research and review** of practice-research scholarship and practice to identify any epistemic patterns, ambiguities and proxies
-- **Critical analysis** of these materials to develop a theoretical argument regarding the use of epistemic proxies in practice-research
+- **Critical analysis** of these materials to develop deep understanding of the use of epistemic proxies in practice-research
 - **Scholarly writing** to understand and communicate findings

 3. _Hyper-specificity:_

-- **Systematic review and meta-analysis** of practice-research field to understand language used to express approaches, findings and failures
+- **Systematic review and meta-analysis** of practice-research field to understand languages used to express approaches, findings and failures
-- **Critical analysis** of this language to design, propose and share a lexicon of epistemic findings and failures in practice-research
+- **Critical analysis** of these languages to design, propose and share a lexicon of epistemic findings and failures in practice-research

 ### Why these methods?